plaid/plaid-postman/README.md

 ### Transfer notes

-Using the Transfer endpoints requires you to be enrolled in the Transfer beta.
-Contact your Plaid Account manager or Plaid Sales to join the beta.

 To call Transfer endpoints, you will need either a payment profile token, or both an access token and an account id.

-To obtain a payment profile token, call Transfer -> Create Payment Profile.
+The easiest method is to use an access token an account id.
 To obtain an access token and account id, follow the [Making API calls in Sandbox](#making-api-calls-in-sandbox) steps above, then call Items -> Item Management -> Retrieve an Item's accounts.

-Once you have a payment profile token or an access token / account id pair, start by calling Transfer -> Authorize a transfer, then call Transfer -> Initiate a transfer.
-Note that you will need to update the request bodies for these endpoints to use only the account identifying mechanism you are choosing -- for example, if you are using Payment Profiles, delete the `account_id` and `access_token` fields before making the request.
+Once you have the access token / account id pair, start by calling Transfer -> Authorize a transfer, then call Transfer -> Initiate a transfer.
+Note that you will need to update the request bodies for these endpoints to use only the account identifying mechanism you are choosing -- for example, if you are using the account id and access token approach, delete the `payment_profile` field before making the request.

+If you want to use the Payment Profile approach instead of using an access token and account id, create the Payment Profile by calling Transfer -> Create Payment Profile.
+If you are using this approach, you will not be able to complete the entire flow in Postman without using Link; after creating the payment profile token, you will need to activate the token by completing a Link session as described in [Making API calls with real data in Production or Development](#making-api-calls-with-real-data-in-production-or-development).
+You will only need to complete the process through step 12; it is not required to exchange the `public_token`.
+At step 6, where you call `/link/token/create` in Postman, you will need to add your payment profile token to the `/link/token/create` request body, by adding the following to the request body: `transfer: {payment_profile_token: your_payment_profile_token_goes_here}`.
+(Replace `your_payment_profile_token_goes_here` with the actual payment profile token returned by calling Create Payment Profile.)
+If you are not comfortable modifying request bodies in Postman, it is recommended to use the access token / account id approach instead.

 ### Identity Verification and Monitor notes